netbox-community/ansible_modules/docs/plugins/nb_lookup_lookup.rst

 ..
 Description

-- Queries Netbox via its API to return virtually any information capable of being held in Netbox.
+- Queries NetBox via its API to return virtually any information capable of being held in NetBox.
 - If wanting to obtain the plaintext attribute of a secret, *private_key* or *key_file* must be provided.